josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 *   Options

 The URL is unchanged.
-The heroes web API knows which hero to update by looking at the hero's `id`.
+The heroes web API knows which hero to update by looking at the `id` of the hero.

 The heroes web API expects a special header in HTTP save requests.
 That header is in the `httpOptions` constant defined in the `HeroService`.